Effective theory of lattice electrons strongly coupled to quantum electromagnetic fields: Introduction

 An attractive possibility is to engineer the electronic band structure using quantum light, in analogy to laser-induced band engineering which is currently under intense scrutiny \cite{oka2009,kitagawa2011,lindner2011, oka2019, rudner2020, wang2013,mciver2020}.
 Recent theoretical works, e.g., predict a mass renormalization for the free electrons gas in a Fabry-P\'{e}rot cavity \cite{rokaj2020}.
-For lattice systems, however, a particular difficulty in theory is that the gauge-invariant light-matter coupling involves the highly nonlinear Peierls phase factor \cite{boykin2001,golez2019,li2020prb,schuler2021}, except for intrinsically nondispersive bands \cite{schachenmayer2015,hagenmueller2017}.
+For lattice systems, however, a particular difficulty in theory is that the gauge-invariant light-matter coupling \footnote{In the Hamiltonian formalism, the electromagnetic fields are always quantized in a fixed gauge.
+However, the light-matter theory can be recast into a gauge-invariant path integral (Lagrangian) formulation only when the full nonlinearity of the Peierls phase is retained.} involves the highly nonlinear Peierls phase factor \cite{boykin2001,golez2019,li2020prb,schueler2021}, except for intrinsically nondispersive bands \cite{schachenmayer2015,hagenmueller2017}.
 Moreover, the continuous band structure is essentially a property of extended systems, and a continuum of photon modes, corresponding to a spatially varying $U(1)$ gauge field, must be taken into account in the thermodynamic limit \cite{rokaj2020}.
-The coupling to a continuum of modes also holds the promise of scaling up the cavity-induced effects in small-size systems, which become no longer limited by the coupling strength of a single photon mode \cite{kockum2019}, as well as overcoming the no-go theorem of equilibrium superradiance \cite{andolina2020}.
+The coupling to a continuum of modes also holds the promise of scaling up the cavity-induced effects in small-size systems, which become no longer limited by the coupling strength of a single photon mode \cite{kockum2019}, as well as overcoming the no-go theorem of equilibrium superradiance \cite{andolina2020, guerci2020}.
 The combination of a continuous quantum gauge field with a highly nonlinear gauge-invariant coupling places a formidable challenge for theoretical studies.

 In this article, we formulate a framework to describe lattice electrons coupled to a continuum of boson modes using a high-frequency expansion \cite{bukov2015,mikami2016}, in analogy to the Floquet formalism for classical-laser driving.
 Since our purpose is to provide a general framework for systems with strong light-matter coupling, we assume an arbitrary cavity geometry where fields are confined in $z$-direction, but extended in $x$ and $y$ direction.
 The simplest implementation is to place a material between two metallic mirrors, as in a Fabry-P\'{e}rot cavity, but one can also imagine more complicated structures, such as scalable nanoplasmonic cavities which can acquire a higher compression of the fields in $z$ direction.
 In the thermodynamic limit $L_x,L_y\to\infty$, the electronic system is coupled to a continuum of modes labelled by the in-plane-momentum $(q_x, q_y)$, and a discrete mode index due to the confinement in the $z$--direction and the polarization.
 For example, in a Fabry-P\'{e}rot cavity the transverse electric field must vanish at the cavity boundaries, leading to quantization of $z$-momentum $q_z=n_zq_c$, with lowest momentum $q_c=\pi/L_z$, and a corresponding cavity frequency $\omega_c=q_cv$, given the speed of light $v$.
 The mode frequency is then given by $\omega_{\bm q}=\sqrt{n_z^2\omega_c^2+v^2(q_x^2+q_y^2)}$.
 Typically, the cavity is able to confine photon modes below a certain energy scale, such as the plasma frequency of the metallic plates.